 Make a User-Friendly Form!
-Before building an inquiry form, plan which questions should be included on paper first.
-Make sure the inquiry form is easy to complete and does not preclude prospective students from submitting their contact information by building an overly complex inquiry form with a large number of required fields.
-It is best practice to collect general information about the student now to establish their record in Slate, and then send targeted communications to request more detailed information later.
+Before building an inquiry form, plan on paper the questions that should be included on the form.
+Make sure the inquiry form is easy to complete and that it does not preclude prospective students from submitting their contact information by presenting an overly complex inquiry form with a large number of required fields.
+It is a best practice to collect basic, general information about the student now to establish their record in Slate, and then send targeted communications to request more detailed information later.

 When building a form, use the Form Builder Palette to drag in the type of content to be added.

 Make it Compatible!